zzhangjii/learning-library/ospa-library/github-ideas/README.md

   * migration
   * nosql
   * security
+* We have added a 'common-content' folder (managed by the Admins) containing content to be used when creating HTML files to provide a common 'wrapper'
-* We have added a 'common-services' folder where things like OSPA logos might be shared
+* We have also added 'common/images' folder where developers may add images to be shared cross-team

 * GitHub and Git do not support modification (Cloning, Branching, Merging) of individual files and/or folders; so, 'Clones' and 'Branches' are copies of entire Oracle Learning Library
 * GitHub repositories (repos) have limitations on size of individual files (100MB) and total size of repository (1GB)